Heteroflexibility

-Heteroflexibility is a form of a sexual orientation or situational sexual behavior characterized by minimal homosexual activity in an otherwise primarily heterosexual orientation, which may or may not distinguish it from bisexuality.
+Heteroflexibility is a form of sexual orientation or situational sexual behavior characterized by minimal homosexual attraction in an otherwise primarily heterosexual orientation, which may or may not distinguish it from bisexuality.
 It has been characterized as "mostly straight".
 Although sometimes equated with bi-curiosity to describe a broad continuum of sexual orientation between heterosexuality and bisexuality, other authors distinguish heteroflexibility as lacking the "wish to experiment with ... sexuality" implied by the bi-curious label.

-The corresponding situation in which homosexual activity predominates has also been described, termed homoflexibility.
+The corresponding situation in which homosexual attraction predominates has also been described, termed homoflexibility.